google/dart_cli_pkg/doc/standalone.md

 This produces a ZIP file in Windows, and a gzipped TAR file on Linux and Mac OS.

+Note that `pkg-standalone-macos-ia32` doesn't exist.
+The Dart SDK no longer has a 32-bit distribution for Mac OS (as of Dart 2.7), because Mac OS Catalina and later are 64-bit-only.

 ## `pkg-standalone-all`

 Depends on: [`pkg-standalone-linux-ia32`, `pkg-standalone-linux-x64`,